horizontalsystems/bitcoin-kit-android/README.md

 To lock funds we create P2SH output where redeem script has `OP_CSV` OpCode that ensures that the input has a proper Sequence Number(`nSequence`) field and that it enables a relative time-lock.

 In [this](https://blockstream.info/tx/1cd11e80d04c82d098f19badb153ea12ec84cda408daaadc566cc129f967a435?input:1&expand) sample transaction the second input unlocks such an output.
-It has a signature, public key and the following redeem script in it's scriptSig:
+It has a signature, public key and the following redeem script in its scriptSig:

 `OP_PUSHBYTES_3 070040 OP_CSV OP_DROP OP_DUP OP_HASH160 OP_PUSHBYTES_20 853316620ed93e4ade18f8218f9aa15dc36c768e OP_EQUALVERIFY OP_CHECKSIG`